grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Solo operators... nobody who is happy spending days or weeks at sea alone --- eating cold canned food no less --- ever totally has their head screwed on fucking right.
 Anyway, it doesn't fucking matter how pleasant a person he is.
 The question is, is there _anything_ you can do with that boat that's going to help us?"

-"I've been thinking about it, obviously.
-And there's a chance, a small chance, that if he still has a reasonable amount of fuel left, and his engines are as powerful as he is suggesting, and his electricals aren't total garbage, there's a chance we could run his diesels to put enough charge on the _Prospect_ batteries that we could make it to that depot.
-I have a lot of numbers to work though."
+"I'm not entirely hopeful.
+It's not much of a craft, and is not likely to have much in the way of resources aboard. "

-"Alright.
-A chance is all we need.
-Don't do anything to set off that tweaked motherfucker while you're over there though."
+"Find us something Hemi.
+And don't do anything to set off that tweaked motherfucker while you're over there though."

 "I shall be a lamb among the lions."